Why Are People So Cruel?

 Experiencing feelings of envy is not a sin.
 (Responding to those feelings with violent anger is.)
 Much worse is the sin of intentionally trying to elicit the envy of others.

-Efforts to elicit the envy of others are driven primarily by a desire to experience the approval of others.
-Since these efforts are often rewarded with disapproval instead, it would seem that the wise individual would want to avoid situations that might make others feel envious.
+Efforts to elicit the envy of others are primarily driven by an individual's desire to experience their approval.
+What they eventually discover, however, is that it usually inspires quite the opposite feeling within the hearts of the envious.
+Indeed, they are far more likely to feel hatred, instead.
+One would think that a wise individual would want to avoid situations that might make others feel envious.

 A far more intelligent way to elicit the sincere approval of those who are less fortunate than you is to earn their gratitude---an especially satisfying form of approval---through acts of generosity.
 The risk of hearing disapproval when you've acted generously is almost zero.